dchest/tweetnacl-js/README.md

 ------

 All API functions accept and return bytes as `Uint8Array`s.
-If you need to encode or decode strings, use functions from `nacl.util` namespace.
+If you need to encode or decode strings, use functions from <https://github.com/dchest/tweetnacl-util-js>
+or one of the more robust codec packages.

 ### Public-key authenticated encryption (box)